flamego/flamego/inject/README.md

 # inject

-Package inject provides utilities for mapping and injecting dependencies in various ways.
+_This a modified version of [codegangsta/inject](https://github.com/codegangsta/inject)._

-**This a modified version of [codegangsta/inject](https://github.com/codegangsta/inject).**
+You can find more information in the [package documentation on pkg.go.dev](https://pkg.go.dev/github.com/flamego/flamego/inject), or learn more about [how to work with this package in your web applications using Flamego](https://flamego.dev/custom-services.html).